r52/quasar/docs/wcp.rst

     This field should be a JSON object that is typically comprised of at least the field ``topics``.

 ``topics``
-    The intended targets of the message.
+    List of intended targets.
     Typically, this is an extension's identifier plus the Data Source identifier separated by a forward slash.

+``args``
+    Optional arguments sent to the target.
+    Only supported by queried/client polled sources, if arguments are supported by the source.

 ``target params``
     List of parameters sent to all targets.
     Typically, this field is unused.

-``param args``
-    Optional arguments sent to the target.
-    Only supported by queried/client polled sources, if arguments are supported by the source.

 Sample Usages
 #################